emanzione/CropsKingdom/README.md

 Units are controllable entities that can perform specific tasks for you.
 You can't create more units than the current maximum units limit.

 * __*King*__: the most important unit.
 It has special faction abilities and protecting its life is your interest in order to win the game.
 When there are no allied buildings in its range, it starts to lose HP.
-* __*Builder*__: the unit who can create buildings by spending resources, loot resources from the environment and work in buildings if needed.
+* __*Worker*__: the unit who can create buildings by spending resources, loot resources from the environment and work in buildings if needed.
 Low HP, usually no special abilities.
 * __*Fighter*__: the unit who can deal damage to opponent units and buildings.
 There are multiple types of fighters: ranged dps, melee dps, melee tank.
 They can have different statistics, abilities and spells based on their faction.

 ## Buildings

 Buildings are units with fixed position and specific behaviors.
 They allow you to unlock some features, they can be destroyed by yourself or by the enemy units.
 They cannot be moved.

-* __*Headquarter*__: it produces builders and has some powerups/abilities based on the faction.
-From this building the water irrigation starts. _If you lose it and you have no builders, you basically can't build anything anymore!_
+* __*Headquarter*__: it produces workers and has some powerups/abilities based on the faction.
+From this building the water irrigation starts. _If you lose it and you have no workers, you basically can't build anything anymore!_
 * __*Garden*__: it produces fighters, by seeding the terrain.
 * __*Botanic Lab*__: it allows you to unlock new abilities and technologies by investing resources and time.
 * __*House*__: it allows you to increase the maximum units limit in order to create more units.